electric-eloquence/fepper/README.md

   * If changes do not appear immediately, it may be necessary to install a [LiveReload browser extension](http://livereload.com/extensions/).
 * To halt Fepper, go to the command line where Fepper is running and press Ctrl+c.

-###<a id="upgrading"></a>Upgrading
+###<a id="update"></a>Update
+The easiest way to update Fepper is with Git.
+This generally means forking an Electric Eloquence Fepper repository at your project's onset, and pulling from the main upstream repository when an update becomes available.

+All updates must pull from [https://github.com/electric-eloquence/fepper](https://github.com/electric-eloquence/fepper) even if your original installation was forked from a child project.
+Pulling from a child project's repository may overwrite custom code specific to your project so don't do it.

-Upgrading Fepper _should_ be as simple as dropping the new package over old.
-However, it's a bit more complicated in that "dot"-prefixed hidden files at the root level must _not_ be written over.
+If not updating with Git, you'll need to copy the latest package over old.
+Be sure to take care that "dot"-prefixed hidden files at the root level are _not_ overwritten.
 These are important configuration files specific to each user's instance.
-Users must also be mindful of any custom edits to `package.json`. `package.json` must be copied over in order to pick up any changes to core, but then, any custom edits to `package.json` must be re-added.
-After the new version's files are copied over and `package.json` refitted, the upgrade will be complete.
-Future versions of Fepper will automate this process.

-All upgrades must use the code from the parent project at [https://github.com/electric-eloquence/fepper](https://github.com/electric-eloquence/fepper) even if the original installation was from a child project.
-Copying over the code from a child project will overwrite custom code specific to your instance so don't do it.

-###<a id="configuration"></a>Configuration
+###<a id="configure"></a>Configure
 Edit `pref.yml` to customize preferences and to view further documentation in the comments.
 If you wish to use the `syncback`, `frontend-copy`, or `template` tasks, you must supply values for the `backend.synced_dirs` preferences in order for those directories to get processed and copied to the backend.

-###<a id="utilization"></a>Utilization
+###<a id="use"></a>Use
-* To launch from Mac OS X Finder:
+* To launch from the Mac OS X Finder:
   * Double-click `fepper.command`
 * To launch from the command line:
   * `fp`